Sarah Elgin: Genomics Education Partnership

-In June 2005, Elgin held a one-day hands-on introductory workshop at Washington University in St. Louis, to show visiting faculty what her students were able to do in genome annotation.
+In 2002, Elgin became an HHMI Professor with the goal to develop core curriculum to integrate primary research in genomics into a college lab course called "Research Explorations in Genomics."
+In June 2005, Elgin held a one-day hands-on introductory workshop at Washington University in St. Louis to show visiting faculty what her students were able to do in genome annotation.
 The 17 faculty who attended all signed on to a proposal to the Howard Hughes Medical Institute (HHMI) to establish the Genomics Education Partnership (GEP).
 The HHMI grant was funded, and GEP’s first cohort of members attended a full training workshop in June 2006.

-GEP’s founding was motivated by the need to bring genomics and bioinformatics into the undergraduate curriculum, and the desire to do so while engaging students in genomics research.
-There is a need for substantial human cognitive effort to improve assemblies and annotate genomes in order to answer interesting questions about the role of genome structure in maintaining genome stability and regulating gene expression.

-The GEP was created with these core goals: